ibm-cloud-docs/vpc/file_storage_vpc_create.md

 Lastly, you must specify values for the options that are needed to create a [virtual network interface](/docs/vpc?topic=vpc-vni-about) for the mount target.
 Use the appropriate CLI commands to list the available [subnets](/docs/vpc?topic=vpc-vpc-reference#subnets-list), [reserved IP addresses in a subnet](/docs/vpc?topic=vpc-vpc-reference#subnet-reserved-ips-list), [security groups](/docs/vpc?topic=vpc-vpc-reference#security-groups-list) to get the information that you need.

-A virtual network interface with secondary IPs attached cannot be accepted as a file share mount target.
+A virtual network interface with secondary IP addresses attached cannot be accepted as a file share mount target.
 {: note}

+#### Creating a mount target with security group access mode
+{: #fs-create-mount-target-sg-cli}

 The following example creates a mount target with a virtual network interface for a file share that has security group access mode.